Code-Institute-Submissions/play-simongame/README.md

 Acceptance criteria :Toggling ON and OFF switch button restarts the game .

 7. User Story: I can play in strict mode where if I get a button press wrong, it notifies me that I have done so, and the game restarts at a new random series of button presses.
 As a game player
+I want to play in strict mode
+So that when i press a wrong button, am notified and the game restarts at a new series of random button presses.
+Acceptance Criteria: A game player should be able to play in strict mode and notified of an error and game restarts with a new series of button presses.

 8. User Story: I can win the game by getting a series of 20 steps correct.
 I am notified of my victory, then the game starts over.
+As a game Player
+I want to be able to win the game and notified Winner with a sound.
+Acceptance Criteria:  A game player was able to win the game and the notified winner with a sound.

 ### Wireframes

-The Wireframe was initially created at the design phase to understand the functionality of the game to enable
+The Wireframe was initially created at the design phase to understand the basic functionality of the game and what users will be expecetd to see at the final prodcut.

 # Features